ScalaWilliam/git-work/README.md

 We use [git.watch](https://git.watch) to deploy automatically to a bare metal server.
 On push to GitHub we trigger the [push script](push).
 Bare gives us instant deployment and a filesystem.

-If the project reaches large enough scale we can consider moving to the cloud but for now this is good enough.
+This project is unlikely to need scaling except for the website which we can always put behind a CloudFront, Fastly or something similar.

+In the current deployment, we have an [nginx](https://www.nginx.com/resources/wiki/) instance [reverse-proxying](https://www.nginx.com/resources/glossary/reverse-proxy-server/) to the Play application instance.

 # Technical choices